copper-leaf/ballast/docs/src/orchid/resources/homepage.md

 }
 ```

-* _This snippet omits many details for brevity, to demonstrate the general idea_
+* _This snippet omits some details for brevity, to demonstrate the general idea_

 # Supported Platforms/Features